dialchain/dial/specs/Neighborhood.md

 __Fraud Report__: this is a file containing the ordered list of submited declarations that where juged fraudulent by the validator.

 ## Neighborhood Hash
 Finality is defined at a token level.
 Each token that appears in 6 of 11 protocols and does not appear in any fraud protoccol is considered valid.
 The hash of the ordered list of all valid tokens (token-id + file ccontent identifier) contitute the final __Neighborhood Hash__ of the neighborhood.
 This hash can be computed by any participant with access to all 11 neighborhood protocols.
+The hash is generally computed by data services and store for commercial redistribution.

 ## Time Window Hash
 The time window hash is the sha256 hash of the ordered list of all neighborhood hashes.
 The time window hash of tw-2 is used a __anchor__ for time window __tw__.